 Secondary Drinking Water Standards

-1 Compliance with the HAA5 MCL is determined by the locational running annual average (LRAA) of samples collected at each sampling location.
-At Tesoro, an LRAA is not yet established, as the water system has been operating on a temporary treatment plant for four months.
-Some people who drink water containing HAA5 in excess of the MCL over many years may have an increased risk of getting cancer.
+2 Compliance is determined by the locational running annual average (LRAA) of samples collected quarterly at each location.
+The highest 2019 LRAA is 45 ppb and is below the MCL.
+During the first quarter of 2019, a temporary treatment plant was in use and some THAA samples collected measured above the MCL.
+Some people who drink water containing haloacetic acids in excess of the MCL over many years may have an increased risk of getting cancer.

-2 California's Office of Environmental Health Hazard Assessment (OEHHA) has established a PHG of 3 ppt for NDMA and 1 ppt for NDEA; the NL for each is 10 ppt.
-The NL is the level of a constituent in drinking water that is not considered to pose a significant health risk to people ingesting that water on a daily basis.
-Although DDW has not established MCLs for NDMA and NDEA, we proactively monitor our water supply sources for changes in water quality.
-If DDW establishes a regulatory MCL, Cal Water will meet that standard.
+5 DDW has established a NL of 10 ppt for NDMA; the NL, is, quite simply, the level of a constituent in drinking water that is not considered to pose a significant health risk to people ingesting that water on a daily basis.
+DDW has not established an MCL for NDMA, and we proactively monitor our water supply sources to identify any changes in water quality that our customers need to be informed of.
+If DDW does establish a regulatory MCL, Cal Water will meet that standard, as we are committed to doing with all of DDW’s other regulatory standards.
+NDMA exposure over a lifetime resulted in cancer in some laboratory studies.

 |AS||Internal corrosion of AC water mains|